olistic/warriorjs/docs/cli-options.md

 Practice a level.
 Use this option on levels you are having difficulty or want to fine-tune the scoring.

+## `--silent`

+Skip displaying game logs to speed up the game.
+By default, the game logs are shown.

 ## `--time <seconds>`

 Delay each turn by seconds.
 By default, each step of each turn is delayed by 0.6